frankfont/happy-themes-vscode/README.md

-# Happy themes for VSCode
+# Happy Themes for VSCode

 Looking for bright happy themes for your VSCode?
 You found them!